Custom Dynamic Secrets

 Note

 Payload rotation is performed on a best-effort basis.
-The rotation process could fail, and even after a successful /sync/rotate request the dynamic secret could still use the old payload.
-For these cases, the custom dynamic secret implementation should support both the old payload and the new payload until there is at least one /sync/create or /sync/revoke request that uses the old payload.
+The rotation process can fail, and even after a successful /sync/rotate request the dynamic secret can still use the old payload.
+To handle this scenario, the custom dynamic secret implementation should support both the old payload and the new payload until it receives at least one /sync/create or /sync/revoke request that uses the new payload.

 Authentication